This post contains affiliate links. Please read our disclosure policy for more information.

 - Lavender: This is the most popular and widely used essential oil, for good reason.
 In addition to its antioxidant properties, lavender oil is vital in helping our family regulate our sleep patterns.
 Diffusing this at night and spraying a dilution on our pillows helps us fall asleep and reduces symptoms of insomnia.

-- Health Shield Oil Blend: This is a protective blend of Cinnamon, Clove, Eucalyptus, Lemon, and Rosemary that has the benefits of being anti-microbial and anti-bacterial to help stop the spread of germs and fight off any cooties that come into the house.
-This health shield blend goes in the diffuser every evening and we also apply it to the sides of our neck or soles of our feet at the first sign of infection.
+- Immune Strength Oil Blend: This is a protective blend of 11 oils that has the benefits of being anti-microbial and anti-bacterial to help stop the spread of germs and fight off any cooties that come into the house.
+This immune strength blend goes into the diffuser every evening and we also apply it to the sides of our neck or soles of our feet at the first sign of infection.

 Want more Inspiration?